cardano-foundation/CIPs/cip-drep-metadata/drep-metadata-cip.md

 ### Markdown Text Styling
 Unlike [CIP-108](https://github.com/Ryun1/CIPs/blob/governance-metadata-actions/CIP-0108/README.md#markdown-text-styling) this standard seeks to simplify the job of tooling providers by not supporting text formatting such as markdown.

+### Integrity
+Metadata integrity is when the hash of the metadata in the metadata anchor on-chain is the same as your hash when you hash it.
+Tooling SHOULD check for metadata integrity.
+If tooling detects that the metadata does not have integrity it MUST NOT display the metadata, and it MUST display a warning describing why it is not showing the metadata.

 ### Witnesses
 DRep Metadata will not follow the CIP-100 specification related to signing the metadata, instead they are attached to a DRep registration.
 The need for an `authors` field will also be discarded in favour of including usernames inside of the `body` field.